-I see a lot of funny and touching things at my work, and I would love to be able to share them with my family.
-If I don't use any names, can I talk to my family about my work?
+I see a lot of funny and touching stories from the members and families I work with, and I would love to be able to share them with my family.
+If I don't use any names can I talk to my family about my work?

 You need to be very careful in this kind of situation.
-Even if you omit a patient's or member's name, you might inadvertently include some information about them that identifies them.
-The best approach is to not talk about specific patient or member interactions or situations.
-If something funny happens at work, or if a patient or member makes a strong impression on you, it's best to say something like "We had some good belly laughs at work today," or "I was really inspired by one of the people I was working with today."
-If you are questioning where to draw the line between what's private and what's not, talk to your leader - before you get close to that line.
+Even if you omit a member's name, you might inadvertently include some information about them that identifies them.
+The best approach is to not talk about specific member interactions or situations.
+If something funny happens at work, or if a member makes a strong impression on you, it's best to say something like "We had some good belly laughs at work today," or "I was really inspired by one of the people I was working with today."
+If you are questioning where to draw the line between what's private and what's not, talk to you leader - before you get close to that line.
 And always err on the side of privacy.

 Privacy is about trust.
-All patients and members, including those who are also our colleagues, should be able to trust us with their most personal information.
-Earn their trust: never look up or use a patient's or member's information to make decisions about their employment.
+All members, including those who are also personnel, should be able to trust us with their most personal information.
+Earn their trust: never look up or use a member's information without a valid business reason.